 }

-In the above example, the class 'MyClass' is implicitly 'internal' because no access modifier is specified.
-It can be accessed by other types defined within the same assembly but cannot be accessed from outside the assembly.
+In this example, MyClass is implicitly internal because no access modifier is specified.
+It can be accessed by other types within the same assembly but not from outside.

 public class MyClass